- For several decades SAP has been promising a new UI.

 Should SAP Customers Listen to SAP?

 SAP and their compliant consulting partners (who repeat whatever SAP says) will recommend against third party solutions, which is just another reason it makes sense to stop listening to SAP and use them as passive order takers rather than advisers.
-In fact, we have observed a strong inverse correlation on SAP accounts between the positive outcomes on SAP projects and the degree to which customers follow SAP’s advice.
+We have observed a strong inverse correlation on SAP accounts between the positive outcomes on SAP projects and the degree to which customers follow SAP’s advice.

-We analyzed an article at E3Zine, which illustrates how SAP sales have become entirely transactional and just looking for a quick sale of any item, or indirect access payment as we covered in the article The Sales Reason for the High Failure Rate of SAP Projects.
+We analyzed an article at E3Zine, which illustrates how SAP sales have become entirely transactional and just looking for a quick sale of any item or indirect access payment, as we covered in the article The Sales Reason for the High Failure Rate of SAP Projects.

 How Many Customers Are Actually Using Fiori?

 The fact is that Fiori is very infrequently used on projects.

 The customers that sat through the demos you see being presented in this image at the SAP SAPPHIRE conference in 2019 saw almost no SAPGUI, but when they returned to their own companies the week after, this was nearly all they saw on their user’s screens.